1. Scope

 4.1.
 The Purchaser must be of full legal age and have unlimited legal capacity.

 4.2.
-At the 2022 Bayreuth Festival, a portion of the admission tickets for orders will be issued, taking into account certain special criteria, in particular, previous waiting times, and another portion will be issued independently of additional criteria on a first-come-first-served basis, and there are also online instant purchase tickets.
+At Bayreuth Festival 2025, a portion of the admission tickets will be issued for orders taking into account the special criteria, in particular previous waiting times, with another portion being issued independently of the aforementioned criteria on a first-come-first-served basis, “Online Instant-Purchase Tickets”.
 The purchase of the latter is governed by the General Terms and Conditions for Online Instant-Purchase Tickets.
-On the other hand, the purchase of tickets by means of online orders and written orders is governed by the “General Terms and Conditions for Online Orders and Written Orders.”
+On the other hand, the purchase of tickets by means of online orders and written orders is governed by the “General Terms and Conditions for Online Orders and Written Orders”.

 4.3.
 Online Instant-Purchase Tickets (4.2) may only be purchased via seat plan booking or best seat booking on the Internet at www.bayreuther-festspiele.de in accordance with the provisions of these General Terms and Conditions.

 4.6.
-The Performances of the Ring of Nibelung tetralogy, consisting of the individual works The Rhinegold, The Valkyrie, Siegfried and Twilight of the Gods, can be ordered both together, for the entire cycle, and individually.
+The performances of the Der Ring des Nibelungen (“The Ring of the Nibelung”) tetralogy, consisting of the individual works The Rhinegold, The Valkyrie, Siegfried and Twilight of the Gods, can be ordered either together, for the entire cycle, or individually, to the extent offered by BF.

 4.7.
-Online “orders” for Online Instant Purchase Tickets will be processed exclusively on a first-come-first-served basis.
+Online “orders” for Online Instant-Purchase Tickets will be processed exclusively on a first-come-first-served basis.

 4.8.
 Upon acceptance of the transmitted offer (5.7) and the resultant purchase of one or more admission tickets, a legally binding contract shall come into being between the Purchaser and BF relating to attendance at the event; under the terms of that contract, the transfer of admission tickets is not governed by the principles of property law but the principles of debt recovery law.

-5. Online purchase of so-called Online Instant-Purchase Tickets
+5. Online purchase of “Online Instant-Purchase Tickets”

 5.1.
-Online Instant-Purchase Tickets may only be purchased via the Internet at www.bayreuther-festspiele.de starting at 14:00 CEST (UTC+1) on 03/12/20223.
+Online Instant-Purchase Tickets may only be purchased via the Internet at www.bayreuther-festspiele.de starting at 2:00 p.m.
+CEST (UTC+1) on 01/12/2024.

 5.3.
-Given the high demand for so-called Online Instant-Purchase Tickets and numerous attempts to place orders at the same time, in particular, on the day of activation (5.1), the login form of the ticket shop at www.bayreuther-festspiele.de will be preceded by a queue to implement the so-called “first-come-first-served” principle (4.2), which the Purchaser initiates by accessing the website www.bayreuther-festspiele.de and which he/she can cancel at any time by closing the browser window.
+Given the high demand for “Online Instant-Purchase Tickets” and numerous attempts to place orders at the same time, in particular, on the day of activation (5.1), the login form of the ticket shop at www.bayreuther-festspiele.de will be preceded by a queue to implement the “first-come-first-served” principle (4.2), which the Purchaser initiates by accessing the website www.bayreuther-festspiele.de and which they can cancel at any time by closing the browser window.
 Purchasers who close their browser window will lose their position in the queue.
-While the Purchaser stays in the queue, his progress is visualised in percentage terms by means of a so-called progress bar, bearing in mind the current number of purchasers that accessed the website before him; the availability of individual works is indicated by means of a traffic light, irrespective of price categories and specific performance dates.
-Instructions displayed while staying in queue must be observed to retain the waiting position.
-Once the waiting period is over, the Purchaser is requested to enter the ticket shop by entering his verified access data (customer number or email address as well as password) (5.3).
+While the Purchaser stays in the queue, their progress is visualised in percentage terms by means of a “progress bar”, bearing in mind the current number of purchasers that accessed the website before them; the availability of individual works is indicated by means of a traffic light, irrespective of price categories and specific performance dates.
+Instructions displayed while waiting in the queue must be observed to retain your position.
+Once the waiting period is over, the Purchaser is requested to enter the ticket shop by entering their verified access data (customer number or email address as well as password) (5.3).
 The Purchaser has 10 minutes (“time-out period”) to do so.
-Once the Purchaser has been timed out, he/she may only attempt to log in again after first waiting in the queue again.
+Once the Purchaser has been timed out, they may only attempt to log in again after first waiting in the queue again.

 5.4.
 Purchasers may select tickets for individual performances that are available as Online Instant-Purchase Tickets within the limits of available capacity, bearing in mind the limit on sales quantities (4.5).
 In the shopping basket, Purchasers can review the individual ticket prices and the total price in addition to the seats they have selected for the relevant performances.
 The contents of the online shopping basket are reserved for 30 minutes, starting when the first item is placed in the shopping basket.
 If the transaction (including the payment process) is not successfully completed within this time period, the entire shopping cart content is deleted and the transaction cancelled.
 Purchasers have the option of deleting individual tickets displayed in the shopping basket from the shopping basket on a per-seat basis by clicking on the waste bin icon displayed in a red button.
 Tickets deleted from the shopping basket will be immediately available for sale again and can only be re-added to the shopping basket if they have not been selected or purchased by any other Purchaser in the meantime.